Apple Crisp Caramel Candy Apples

 - Repeat with other apples.

-- When all apples have been coated in the crisp, place in the refrigerator to speed up the caramel set time.
+- When all apples have been coated in the crisp mixture, place them in the refrigerator to speed up the caramel set time.